-- Bethany: Fall Semester (Early Admissions: March 1st; Regular Admissions: June 1st) - Tulsa: Fall Semester (August 15th)
+- Fall term (Early Admissions: March 1st; Regular Admissions: June 15th) - Spring term (October 15th)

 Application Process

 All steps must be completed prior to the application deadline in order to obtain an interview.

 Step 1: You must meet the following requirements to apply to our program: Hold a baccalaureate degree from a regionally accredited college or university; have taken at least 18 hours of psychology related undergraduate coursework (General or Introduction to Psychology and Statistics are required); a GPA of 3.0 or higher is considered competitive; however, multiple factors are considered when making admissions decisions.